10 Ways Teaching Has Changed In The Last 10 Years

 Apps are now available that adapt to student performance in a way that teachers can’t.
-Yes, they can and will replace teachers for many of skill-based tasks that can be automated without losing their efficacy.
+Yes, they can and will replace teachers for many of the skill-based tasks that can be automated without losing their efficacy.

 And in education that depends on curriculum as we know it, there are many of these.

 10. Information is everywhere but wisdom is scarce

 Try convincing a student to listen to you explain how Europeans came to America for religious freedom when they can Google that tidbit in 45 seconds, then access an entire YouTube channel dedicated to that very idea while downloading an iTunesU course from an Oxford professor on the very same thing.